plone/training/anatomy.rst

 .. only:: manual

-    The Zope Toolkit, or ZTK as everybody calls it, can be thought of as a new framework written by the same people that wrote Zope.
+    The Zope Toolkit, or ZTK as everybody calls it,is a new framework written by the same people who wrote Zope.

     It started with a complete rewrite of Zope 2 to Zope 3.
 Unfortunately, nobody started to use Zope 3, nobody migrated to Zope 3 because nobody knew how.

-    But there were many useful things in Zope 3 that people wanted to use in Zope 2, thus bits and pieces have been adapted to be usable in Zope 2.
+    But there were many useful things in Zope 3 that people wanted to use in Zope 2, thus the Zope community adapted some parts so that they could use them in Zope 2.
     Sometimes, a wrapper of some sorts was necessary, these usually are being provided by packages from the five namespace.

-    To make the history complete, since people stayed on Zope 2, Zope 3 was renamed to Bluebream, so that people would not think that Zope 3 was the future.
+    To make the history complete, since people stayed on Zope 2, the Zope community renamed Zope 3 to Bluebream, so that people would not think that Zope 3 was the future.
 It wasn't any more.

 Pyramid
 -------